selwr/sequel/README.md

 The glossary file must end with a blank line to prevent any fields from being cut off.

-As with the font file, provided that the glossary file is _somewhere_ on the hard drive, and is named '{archive_name}\_glossary.txt', where archive_name is the name of the root of the archive, it will be found.
+As with the font file, provided that the glossary file is _somewhere_ on the hard drive, and is named 'archiveName_glossary.txt', it will be found (where archiveName is the **lower case** name of the archive).
 If no glossary is found, then one will not be written to the report.